HyperviewHQ/hyperview_docs/documentation/user-accounts/topics/administering-user-accounts.rst

 Unprovisioned users who do not belong to a configured Azure AD domain will get an "Access Denied" error upon trying to log in with their external login credentials.

 .. note:: The Azure AD domain must be a login domain (not an alias).
-For associated user accounts, the username must be the primary email account/username for the user, and have the same domain as the intended Azure AD domain.
+For associated user accounts, the username must be the primary email account/username for the user and have the same domain as the intended Azure AD domain.

 |ad_domain|